TRW Inc.: History

-TRW originated in 1901 with the Cleveland Cap Screw Company, founded by David Kurtz and four other Cleveland residents.
+TRW originated in 1901 as the Cleveland Cap Screw Company, founded by David Kurtz and four other Cleveland residents.
 Their initial products were bolts with heads electrically welded to the shafts.
-In 1904, a welder named Charles E. Thompson adapted their process to making automobile engine valves and by 1915, the company was the largest valve producer in the United States.
+In 1904, a welder named Charles E. Thompson adapted their process to making automobile engine valves, and by 1915, the company had grown to become the largest valve producer in the United States.
 Charles Thompson was named general manager of the company, which became Thompson Products in 1926.
 Their experimental hollow sodium-cooled valves aided Charles Lindbergh's solo flight across the Atlantic.
 In 1937, Thompson Motor Products bought J.A.
-Drake and Sons (JADSON).The company made high-performance valves that were used in many racing engines of the day, including the Miller Offy.
+Drake and Sons (JADSON).
+The company made high-performance valves that were used in many racing engines, including the Miller Offy.
 Dale Drake (son of J.A.
 Drake) bought the Offy engine design with his partner Louis Meyer in 1946 and won the Indianapolis 500 twenty-seven times, more than any other engine design.

-During the period leading up to World War II, through the end of the Korean war, Thompson Products was a key manufacturer of component parts for aircraft engines, including cylinder valves.
-The TAPCO plant, owned by the U.S. government but operated by Thompson Products, extended for almost a mile along Cleveland's Euclid Avenue.
-It employed over 16,000 workers at the peak of WW II production.
-As jet aircraft replaced piston-engined aircraft, Thompson Products became a major manufacturer of turbine blades for jet engines.
+During the period leading up to World War II and through the end of the Korean War, Thompson Products was a key manufacturer of components for aircraft engines, including cylinder valves.
+The TAPCO plant, owned by the federal government but operated by Thompson Products, extended for almost a mile along Cleveland's Euclid Avenue and employed over 16,000 workers at its peak.
+As jet aircraft replaced piston-engined aircraft, Thompson Products then shifted to becoming a major manufacturer of turbine blades for jet engines.

 In 1950, Simon Ramo and Dean Wooldridge while working for Hughes Aircraft, led the development of the Falcon radar-guided missile, among other projects.
-They grew frustrated with Howard Hughes' management, and formed the Ramo-Wooldridge Corporation in September 1953, with the financial support of Thompson Products.
+Growing frustrated with Howard Hughes' management, the two formed the Ramo-Wooldridge Corporation in September 1953, with the financial support of Thompson Products.
 The detonation of a thermonuclear bomb by the Soviet Union spurred Trevor Gardner to form the Teapot Committee in October 1953.
 Chaired by John von Neumann, its purpose was to study the development of ballistic missiles, including ICBMs.
 Ramo and Wooldridge were committee members, and Ramo-Wooldridge Corp. became the lead contractor of the resulting ICBM development effort, reporting to the United States Air Force.
 With continued backing from Thompson Products, Ramo-Wooldridge diversified into computers and electronic components, founding Pacific Semiconductors in 1954.
-They also produced scientific spacecraft such as Pioneer 1.
+They also produced scientific spacecraft such as Pioneer 1, and was later contracted to work on the Apollo program.
 Thompson Products and Ramo-Wooldridge merged in October 1958 to form Thompson Ramo Wooldridge Inc., unofficially known as "TRW".
 In February 1959, Jimmy Doolittle became chairman of the board of Space Technology Laboratories (STL), the division which continued to support the Air Force ICBM efforts.